basepair-tech/xml-blob/README.md

 ## Printer

-By default the `node()` returned from XmlBlob exposes a `getXml()` and `getMaskedXml()` methods that return the String representation of the XML and underlying use a default Printer that utilisies a StringBuilder.
+By default the `node()` returned from XmlBlob exposes a `toXml(mask: Boolean)` and `toXml(printer: Printer)` methods that return the String representation of the XML and underlying use a default Printer that utilises a StringBuilder.
+A custom printer can be passed in.

 ### Masked XML
 The masked XML replaces any content with the masked value supplied and the `mask()` method can take any of the XmlBlob types.